d-bl/GroundForge/docs/help/index.md

 Page 29 refers to this page for online content.

 The interface has changed over the years.
-Striking differences are that there are fewer diagrams on a single page and the [colour code] accommodates less conventional stitches.
+Striking differences are that there are fewer diagrams on a single page and a new [colour code] which accommodates less conventional stitches.

 * figure 2: interactive versions [with] a footside and [without] and a [tutorial].
 * [figure 1](https://jo-pol.github.io/flanders/) the very first diagram generator